 Now attach the textile to the fixed slat, adjusting it across the slat to keep it horizontal.
 And since many textiles are not perfectly rectangular, you may have to position one side slightly higher (or lower) than the other.
 That’s why this mounting technique works well for many pieces.

 I’m now sitting on the couch, writing this blog, and looking directly at my new Peruvian manta.
-This type of mounting works perfectly for all the runners we have in the ClothRoads store—whether they’re from Africa, Guatemala, or Peru.
+This type of mounting works perfectly for all table runners, scarves and more.
 Try it on a textile that’s been tucked away in a drawer.
 It’ll save you from paying a framer and it will save the textile for years of enjoyment.

 Note: There are online resources for museum conservation techniques.
 Visit the Textile Museum’s here.